Tech-at-DU/d3-tutorial/20-stacked-bars/readme.md

 <body>

   <svg id="svg" width="500" height="300"></svg>

   <script type="module">
     import * as d3 from "https://cdn.jsdelivr.net/npm/d3@7/+esm";

     // Your code here
   </script>
 </body>
 </html>
 ```

+Notice!
+This example uses a different arrangement from earlier examples. it functions the same!
+Here the `<script>` tag has the `type="module"` attribute.
+This allows the use of `import` and `from`.
+Here you are importing d3.js from a CDN (Content Delivery Network).

-You will drawing your chart into the svg#svg.
+You will drawing your chart into the `svg#svg`.
 You are importing the D3 library as a module.
 All of your code will go in the script tag below the comment "Your code here".

 ## Loading Data